John0n1/CamSniff/README.md

 ## Requirements

-CamSniff is designed for Linux systems, especially Debian-based distributions (e.g., Ubuntu).
+CamSniff is designed for Linux systems, especially Debian-based distributions (e.g., Kali Linux).
 All dependencies are installed automatically when you run the script.

+The following tools and libaries make up the core functionality of CamSniff.
+A big thanks to the developers of these tools for their contributions to the open-source community.

 **Core Tools:**
 `bash`, `curl`, `jq`, `nc`, `ffmpeg`, `ffplay`